Hino9LLC/docker-digitalocean-deploy/README.md

     * Provides clear warnings when validation is limited
 * **`cleanup_temp_containers()`**: Ensures no stale `-new` suffixed containers are left running or existing.
 * **`network_exists()`**: Checks if the `do-internal-network` Docker network is present.
 * **`run_container()`**: The core function for running Docker containers.
 It dynamically builds the `docker run` command based on provided arguments, including SSL configuration, health checks, logging, and resource limits.
+Uses secure temporary environment files for variable injection instead of command-line flags.
 * **`wait_for_container()`**: Polls Docker for the container's health status, retrying several times before declaring a failure.
 * **`cleanup_images()`**: Interacts with the DigitalOcean API to list all tags for a repository, then deletes all tags except `latest` and `previous`.
 Also prunes local dangling Docker images.
 * **`rollback()`**: Stops the failed new container and attempts to restart the container using the `:previous` image tag.